-- The switch should be mounted on the fuselage side, opposite the muffler, close enough to the receiver so the lead will reach.
-Use the face plate of the switch cut out the opening and locate mounting holes. - 6.
+- 1. The switch should be mounted on the bottom the fuselage, close enough to the receiver so the lead will reach.
+Use the face plate of the switch cut out and locate the mounting holes. - 2.
 Cut out the switch hole using a modeling knife.
-Use a 2mm drill bit and drill out the two mounting holes through the fuselage side. - 7.
-Secure the switch in place using the two machine screws provided with the radio system.
+Use a 2mm drill bit and drill out the two mounting holes through the fuselage side. - 3.
+Secure the switch in place using the two machine screws provided with the radio system